cicasiano/capstone-hr-analytics/README.md

 Then go to [http://localhost:5000/]([http://localhost:5000/]) to see the app!

 ## Attrition Pedictor Web App
-Feel free to take a look at our already host web app.
+Feel free to take a look at our deployed web app.

 [Employee Attrition Predictor](http://54.196.189.236:5000/)